 Solar photovoltaic (PV) systems are often marketed as a way for you to make money, as well as save on your own electricity bills.
 This is because you can get paid for the electricity that your solar panels produce.

-In this guide you will find out what to consider before using solar panels as an investment and when your solar system will pay back.
+In this guide you will find out what to consider before using solar panels as an investment, and discover when your solar system will pay back.

 Solar panel profit and payback time

-As an example, we calculated what an average solar PV panel installation (3.5kWp for £7,000) positioned on an optimum roof (south-facing and with a 30-degree tilt) on a house in Birmingham, with an EPC of band D or higher and registered for Feed-in Tariff between 1 April and 30 June 2015, could receive and save.
+We calculated what an average solar PV panel installation (3.5kWp for £7,000) positioned on an optimum roof (south-facing and with a 30-degree tilt) on a house in Birmingham, with an EPC of band D or higher and registered for FIT between 1 April and 30 June 2015, could receive and save.

 We found that the typical payback time would then be about 12-13 years and a net profit of about £4,000 could be made.

-This is what the earnings and savings would be for the above examples from the Feed-in Tariff and savings on bills:
+This is what the earnings and savings would be for the above examples from the FIT and savings on bills: